 What to expect

-End-to-end latency decomposes into three parts; each has different levers.- Inference — the model itself. ~40–60 ms to first audio per text chunk.
-You don’t tune this directly; you avoid paying it more often than necessary (see chunking — every client-side flush forces a fresh model prefill).
+End-to-end latency decomposes into three parts; each has different levers.- Inference — the model itself.
+You don’t tune this directly; you avoid paying the model prefill more often than necessary (see chunking — every client-side flush forces a fresh model prefill).

 - Processing — what happens to your text before inference.
 Language

-languageis unset) is the big one; normalization itself is fast.
-Output resampling to non-native sample rates costs ~0.1 ms per chunk — negligible. - Network — your RTT to the API, paid once per message exchange and several times during a connection handshake.
+languageis unset.
+Output resampling also adds processing when you request a non-native sample rate. - Network — your RTT to the API, paid once per message exchange and several times during a connection handshake.
 Pick the closest region, and pre-connect so the handshake never lands in a user-visible request.

 Levers